Something is a Bit Off

 - The compulsion to make ridiculous lists.

-In my quest for answers I’ve read several books authored by a world renown doctor.
+In my quest for answers, I’ve read several books authored by a world renown doctor.

 Unfortunately, upon reading these books, I’ve discovered them to be no help at all.
-Not only did these books not reveal any insights regarding my condition, I now have an incredible craving for green eggs and ham, and an intense desire to write in poetic meter.
+Not only did these books not reveal any insights regarding my condition, but I also now have an incredible craving for green eggs and ham, and an intense desire to write in poetic meter.

 This is bad.